zommiommy/mem_dbg-rs/README.md

 # mem_dbg
 A trait + derive to recursively compute / print the memory usage of a data structure.

-This is not a new idea, but many creates re-implement them in their own way.
+This is not a new idea, but many crates re-implement them in their own way.
 This crate is an attempt to unify them with an easy derive.

 Examples: